gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 X = df.drop("Tip_Amt", axis=1)
 ```

-`X` is a `dask.dataframe`, which can be mostly be treated as a single dataframe,
+`X` is a `dask.dataframe`, which can be mostly be treated like a pandas
-and thought of as a collection of many smaller pandas `DataFrames`. `X`, which
+dataframe (internally, operations are done on many smaller dataframes). `X` has
-has a single row per ride in 2009, has about 170M rows (compared with the 14M
-for the training dataset).
+about 170M rows (compared with the 14M for the training dataset).

 Since scikit-learn isn't dask-aware, we can't simply call
 `pipe.predict_proba(X)`.
 At some point, our `dask.dataframe` would be cast to a
 `numpy.ndarray`, and our memory would blow up.
-Fortunately, dask has a some nice
+Fortunately, dask has some nice
 little escape hatches for dealing with functions that know how to operate on
 NumPy arrays, but not dask objects.
 In this case, we'll use `map_partitions`.